 - Edit images inside of Designrr.

-If you’re creating an eBook from scratch or want to do some heavy editing of a project, the elements tab has a few goodies.
+If you’re creating an eBook from scratch or want to do some heavy editing of a project, the elements tab lets you use design elements in any part of your document.

 - Add ordered lists, definition lists (dictionary style), tables, labels, and quotes by dragging them across.
 With a bit of experimentation, it’s possible to create highly professional-looking designs.